fission/fission.io/content/en/blog/8-must-know-serverless-terms.md

 Another important offering around serverless is FaaS - *function as a service*.
 As the name implies, FaaS is a **cloud computing service that allows you to execute code in response to a trigger event**.
 As a developer, you will only deploy the code for a function and the cloud provider will automatically provision the resources required to execute it.
-FaaS is a cost efficient mode to deploy and execute code whilst being flexible and scalable.
+FaaS is a cost-efficient mode to deploy and execute code whilst being flexible and scalable.

 There are a lot of FaaS service offerings out there namely **Lambda**, **Azure Functions**, **Google Cloud Functions** to name a few.
 While these offerings run on their respective clouds, there are services like [**Fission**](https://fission.io) that are open source and allow you to deploy and execute functions on Kubernetes clusters irrespective of where they reside.